miouge/manga-java-tools/README.md

 5. retrieve the processed files into %MGTW_ROOT_FOLDER%/foo/e-outlet

 Basic settings are
-- to process original files in basic files orders
+- to process original files in basic files order
-- to crop both white and black area
+- to crop both white and black areas
 - to not crop if cropped area would be more than 30% of the original picture
 - to generate both PDF and CBZ as results